KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 Combine resolved type directly.
 If some types are found to be duplicated or too generic (such as plain numbers and strings), define a wrapper type.

 Generic type cannot be combined this way.

+## Hidden trait bound doesn't mix well with first-class trait bound as expression

+### Problems

+Hidden trait bounds are trait bounds that are automatically assumed by default.
+Their existence necessitate a syntax to remove it (i.e. `?Trait(Types)`).
+This syntax however does not make sense in a normal expression.

+### Potential solutions

+#### Syntax to disable hidden trait bounds is only valid in trait declarations and trait implementations

+Expressions do not contain hidden trait bounds.
+The result of such expressions do not assume hidden trait bounds.
+Instead, they will be assumed once these expressions are invoked in trait declarations and trait implementations by appending hidden trait bounds to the result of the invoked expressions.